300 ft2 room

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Estimate a window or room air conditioner size.
 Adjust for sunny or shaded rooms.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 In plain language: The calculator starts with a room-size BTU table, adjusts for ceiling height, sunlight, extra people, and kitchen heat, then rounds to a practical BTU amount.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 This is a room AC shopping estimate, not a full HVAC load calculation.
 Insulation, climate, windows, ducts, and humidity matter.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 No. The calculator runs in your browser tab.
 Your recent answers stay only on the page while you use it, and they are not sent to a server.